PhpGt/StyleGuide/spaces/README.md

 + Opening brackets should not have a space after, closing brackets should not have a space before
 + Commas separating variable lists should have a space or newline after, no whitespace before
 + A space should surround binary and ternary, but not unary operators
++ A space should surround all type operators